Legislative Branch Appropriations Act, 2015

 The Legislative Branch Appropriations Act, 2015 is an appropriations bill that would make appropriations for the United States Congress for fiscal year 2015.
 No further action was taken on H.R.
-4487 after its passage in the House; funding for the legislative branch for FY 2015 was ultimately enacted in Division H of the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.L.
-113-235), signed on December 16 2014.
+4487 after its passage in the House; funding for the legislative branch for FY (fiscal year) 2015 was ultimately enacted in Division H of the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.L.
+113-235), signed on December 16, 2014.

 The bill is considered one of the two easiest appropriations bills to pass each year.
 The bill would appropriate $3.3 billion to the legislative branch for FY 2015, which is approximately the same amount it received in FY 2014.

 The bill was introduced in and passed in the United States House of Representatives during the 113th United States Congress.